 • No advanced or universal reporting.

-To offer additional value to users, the Advanced plan includes everything in the Starter plan plus a few other useful features:
+The Advanced plan includes everything in the Starter plan and offers additional value with a few other useful features, such as:

 • Goals and Portfolios,